MarkKensington/twitter-DApp/README.md

 ## Updates
 - **4 July 2019**: Is now working on Rinkeby and has been updated so that if the recipient includes their Ethereum address in the tweet then the DApp will send the tokens to that address
 - **9 July 2019**: Complete re-write of TwitterStreamer Smart Contract to use OpenZeppelin Libraries, including Minter Roles and Owner-controlled Token issuance and to just transfer tokens rather than mint each time
+- **10 July 2019**: Added tests (coverage confirmed all functions are covered) and updated contract as required

 **The code now runs on a local testnet, on the Swisscom Blockchain Academy POA Network & on Rinkeby**